cuba-platform/saml-addon/Readme.md

 ## Minimal configuration

-Before you start using the component with static IDP, you need to make some changes in your project.
+Before you start using the component in your project, you need to make some changes in your project.

 ### Adding Maven repos to a project